-Thank you to Linda Sue Park & Leah Henderson for writing this post to introduce the workshop: From the Outside in: Writing Outside Your Own Experiences for Books for Children and Teens, June 30-July 2, 2019.
+Thank you to Linda Sue Park & Leah Henderson for writing this post to introduce their 2019 workshop: From the Outside in: Writing Outside Your Own Experiences for Books for Children and Teens.

 From the Outside In is a new Highlights workshop.
 How did it come together?